-According to one article, electricity for their aircraft costs are about 1/10 of gasoline.
+According to one article, electricity for their aircraft costs are about ⅒ of gasoline.
 Pipistrel has been making batteries in-house to ensure the quality of batteries are up to their strict standards.
-The batteries charge fairly quickly and they can be changed-out in (five) 5 minutes or less.
+The batteries charge fairly quickly and they can be changed-out in five minutes or less.

 Pipistrel publicly announced its 801 eVTOL at the Uber Elevate Summit in Washington, D.C., USA, in June 2019, made specifically for Uber Air and that it meets Uber's requirements for aircraft manufacturers, to produce all electric Vertical Take-Off and Landing (eVTOL) aircraft.

 The model number of the aircraft "801" has a meaning.
-It has eight (8) ducted lift fans for VTOL flight, zero (0) tilting fans/propellers and one (1) tail mounted propeller.
+It has eight ducted lift fans for VTOL flight, no tilting fans/propellers and one tail mounted propeller.
 The 801 aircraft model is a high-speed all-electric plane with VTOL capability and it can take off and land conventionally on a runway, if necessary.
 It has a cantilevered high-wing, with retractable tricycle landing gear and larger windows than a jet for a better passenger experience.

 The 801 has been designed as a low noise aircraft allowing it to fly in urban areas without disturbing residents.
 Each of the ducted fans have a different frequency which lowers the noise the aircraft produces during VTOL flight.
 Electric motors also have a lower noise output than gasoline engines.

-The first Uber Elevate Summit 2017 (April in Dallas, Texas, USA), Uber signed a partnership with Pipistrel to provide eVTOLs for Uber.
-At the second Uber Elevate Summit 2018 (in May, Los Angeles, California, USA), Pipistrel revealed it's new eVTOL concept.
-At the June Uber Elevate Summit 2019 (Washington D.C., USA) Pipistrel's Dr. Tine Tomazic, Director of R&D, made a 9 minute presentation about the new Pipistrel 801 eVTOL aircraft.
+The first Uber Elevate Summit 2017 in April (Dallas, Texas, USA), Uber signed a partnership with Pipistrel to provide eVTOLs for Uber.
+At the second Uber Elevate Summit 2018 in May (Los Angeles, California, USA), Pipistrel revealed it's new eVTOL concept.
+At the June Uber Elevate Summit 2019 (Washington D.C., USA) Pipistrel's Dr. Tine Tomazic, Director of R&D, made a nine minute presentation about the new Pipistrel 801 eVTOL aircraft.

 801 eVTOL Specifications: